+Today we will be unpacking horse anatomy and 12 facts about it!
 Horses are an incredible species that have been here for millions of years.
-Depending on which scientific account you research, horses have dated back to 2000 B.C.
+Depending on which scientific account you research, the story of horses dates back to 2000 B.C.
 While horses were used for transport and even battle back in ancient times, they have now been mostly domesticated for show, competition, and companionship.

 - Heart- Pumps blood throughout the body.